Drag Color Chips

 1. Fold the towel in a block that is slightly bigger than the Tjap.
 Put it under the fabric you are stamping, or between the front and back of the garment you will be stamping.

-2. Apply a glob of foil glue to your plastic glass and roll your brayer back and forth over the glue until glue is uniformly distributed over the brayer.
+2. Apply a glob of foil glue to your plastic glass or aluminum foil and roll your brayer back and forth over the glue until glue is uniformly distributed over the brayer.

 3. Roll the glue covered brayer back and forth over the face of your beautiful Tjap.
 (Eek!
 Don't panic, the Tjap can be cleaned.)
 Make sure the glue has been applied to every part of the design, but don't put on so much that you start building up globs of it in the spaces of the design.